Quantified Bodies: A Design Practice

 it is a renunciation of independent vitality so as to act “as if”, to

-appear to be whilst never being, which is to say: we are falling short of realising difference.
+appear to be whilst never being – to fall short of realising difference.
 It is argued here that the quantified body allocates us all to

 be designers – reading and writing in culture.
 And as such, our